Australian of the Year

 Every day, all around Australia, extraordinary people create moments that inspire.
 We can all play our part by giving these Australians the recognition they deserve.

-To nominate for the 2026 Awards, visit the Australian of the Year Awards website.
+To learn more about the 2026 Awards, visit the Australian of the Year Awards website.

 Past recipients demonstrate inspiration, contribution and excellence in their fields.
 Queensland's Dr Katrina Wruck was named the 2025 Young Australian of the Year for her green chemistry research and advocacy for preserving First Nations knowledge.